BECOME A DMV DEMOCRACY FELLOW

 About the Democracy Fellows

-Learning Life is now recruiting 5-10 volunteer DMV Democracy Fellows (Fellows or DFs) to form a DLC Team, and accepting resumes from qualified individuals in or from metro Washington DC interested in helping to build the DMV DLC.
+Learning Life is accepting resumes from qualified individuals in or from metro Washington DC interested in serving as a DMV Democracy Fellows (Fellows or DFs) for one year, renewable upon mutual agreement, to help with building the DLC.

-- Interview diverse metro DC democracy stakeholders, that is, individuals and organizational representatives working in politics, business, education, community development, urban planning, etc. to build a database of what exists and identify willing DLC contributors.
+- Interviewing diverse metro DC democracy stakeholders, that is, individuals and organizational representatives working in politics, business, education, the arts, community development, etc. to identify collaborators in building the DLC.

-- Identify and pursue sources of funding for the DMV DLC.
+- Identifying and pursuing sources of funding for the DLC.

-- Participate in bi-weekly DLC Team work meetings, including DFs, Learning Life’s Director, Paul Lachelier, and student interns/assistants, to go over tasks Team members have each accomplished and discuss new tasks.
+- Participate in DLC Team meetings — including DFs, Learning Life’s Director, Paul Lachelier, and undergraduate interns — every 1-2 weeks, to go over tasks Team members have each accomplished and discuss new tasks.
 For convenience, task meetings will usually be via Zoom.

 Applicants We Are Looking for and How to Apply

-Applicants can be Master’s or Ph.D. students, working professionals, or retirees, but should be in or from the metro DC area, and have deep demonstrated interest in politics, education and/or community, whether via study, volunteering and/or work.
+Applicants can be Master’s or Ph.D. students, working professionals, or retirees, but should be in or from the metro DC area, and have deeper demonstrated interest in politics, education and/or community, whether via study, volunteering and/or work.
 Experience with community organizing (especially in the DMV), entrepreneurship, conducting interviews, and/or writing for popular or academic publication are pluses, but not required.

-To apply, send your resume and a writing sample to firstname.lastname@example.org.
+To apply, send your resume and a writing sample to email@example.com.
 No need for a cover letter unless there are details you wish to share not covered in your resume.
-Please indicate in your email when you can start, and if you are willing to serve as one of our DMV Democracy Fellows until at least the end of January 2023, or when the DLC vision and action plan is completed.
+Please indicate in your email when you can start.
 We will contact you to schedule an interview if your application matches what we are looking for.
 Thank you for your interest!